 - The Independent Court Appointed Monitoring Team's compliance assessment report is intended to be read in conjunction with the Settlement Agreement on Policing in Portland.
 In an effort to avoid being unnecessarily duplicative in this report, we have not reproduced verbatim the language of each Settlement Agreement paragraph that we assessed for compliance.
 Some of our written assessments do recite substantial portions of the Settlement Agreement's wording, while others move immediately into the assessment itself without the inclusion of any Settlement Agreement language.
-In either case, we wrote the report acknowledging that the Settlement Agreement itself is publicly accessible at any time should there be a desire to consult it, including on the Monitoring Team's website, here. - It is important to note that the Monitoring Team assessed the City's/PPB's compliance with the version of the Settlement Agreement that was in effect during the Reporting Period (Q3-Q4 2024), which was filed with the United States District Court, District of Oregon on January 26, 2024. - Additionally, in case it proves convenient, we have provided summaries of each Settlement Agreement paragraph that we assessed for compliance in the Appendix to this report. - Guided by the language of the Settlement Agreement as well as the historical reports on the City's compliance with it that were conducted by the Compliance Officer/Community Liaison, and as noted in the Monitoring Team's Methodological Plan, we used the following compliance standards in reaching our assessments: - O Substantial Compliance: The City/PPB has satisfied the requirement of the provision in a comprehensive fashion and with a high level of integrity, and any violations of the Agreement are minor or occasional and are not systemic. - Partial Compliance: The City/PPB has made significant progress toward the satisfaction of the provision's requirements, though additional work is needed. - Non-Compliance but Initial Steps Taken: The City/PPB has begun the necessary steps toward compliance, though significant progress is lacking. - As required by the Settlement Agreement, the Monitoring Team provided recommendations to the City/PPB on how to achieve and maintain Substantial Compliance for each paragraph we assessed as not having achieved that status during this Reporting Period. - Additionally, in some instances where the Monitoring Team determined that the City/PPB was in Substantial Compliance with a particular Settlement Agreement paragraph during this Reporting Period, we offered recommendations intended to support ongoing compliance into and beyond future Reporting Periods.
-These recommendations should not be construed as detracting from the City's/PPB's achievement of Substantial Compliance with the associated paragraph.
+In either case, we wrote the report acknowledging that the Settlement Agreement itself is publicly accessible at any time should there be a desire to consult it, including on the Monitoring Team's website, here. - O It is important to note that the Monitoring Team assessed the City's/PPB's compliance with the version of the Settlement Agreement that was in effect during the Reporting Period (Q3-Q4 2024), which was filed with the United States District Court, District of Oregon on January 26, 2024. - Additionally, in case it proves convenient, we have provided summaries of each Settlement Agreement paragraph that we assessed for compliance in the Appendix to this report. - Guided by the language of the Settlement Agreement as well as the historical reports on the City's compliance with it that were conducted by the Compliance Officer/Community Liaison, and as noted in the Monitoring Team's Methodological Plan, we used the following compliance standards in reaching our assessments: - o Substantial Compliance: The City/PPB has satisfied the requirement of the provision in a comprehensive fashion and with a high level of integrity, and any violations of the Agreement are minor or occasional and are not systemic. - Partial Compliance: The City/PPB has made significant progress toward the satisfaction of the provision's requirements, though additional work is needed. - Non-Compliance but Initial Steps Taken: The City/PPB has begun the necessary steps toward compliance, though significant progress is lacking.